JPCortesP/DemoBuilder/StepbyStep/7-W11-oobe.md

     2. It might fail since we haven't configured everything yet, so Continue for Now if it fails its fine.
 16. Windows is ready.

-### A few post-installation recomendations.
+### A few post-installation recommendations.

-No specific instructions will be provided, but a quick copilot chat or bing search should bring you the instructions.
+No specific instructions will be provided, but a quick copilot chat or Bing search should bring you the instructions.

 * Install Company Portal, either via Intune or locally on your store.
 * Install M365 Apps, either via Intune or Locally on your store.
 * Configure OneDrive to auto-login and auto-sync/backup your folders.
 This is part of the anti-ransomware protection.
-* Inmediately after a few minutes in the desktop, run Windows Update.
+* Immediately after a few minutes in the desktop, run Windows Update.
   * You might want to enable Delivery Optimization locally on your VM.
 * Configure some Defender Policies on Intune
 * Configure AutoPatch and let it rip thru your VMs